johnfedoruk/bangular/aio/content/guide/universal.md

 * The `module` property must be **commonjs** which can be require()'d into our server application.

-* The `angularCompilerOptions` section guides the AOT compiler:
+* The `bangularCompilerOptions` section guides the AOT compiler:
   * `entryModule` - the root module of the server application, expressed as `path/to/file#ClassName`.

 ### Universal Webpack configuration